51Degrees/specifications/pipeline-specification/packaging-and-structure.md

 ## Versioning

-We distribute Pipeline with a single version number for all modules/artifacts.
+We distribute packages with a single version number for all modules/artifacts from each repository.
 In principle, using an aggregator module would allow both simple update and multiple distinct module versions, but we have considered that there are insufficient advantages to this approach.

 ## Examples